 - Unless an actual law is broken, complaining won’t make bad business owners, c-suite executives, those ready to inherit the business, and shareholders go away

 - Complaining about bad employees doesn’t make better employees

 I can make a much longer list, but you get the point.
 There is only so much in the world that you can control.
 Right down to the supply of basic raw materials.
 What you can control is how you react to change, how you control your reactions, the decisions you make, and how you perceive what’s in front of you.
-Far too many people are giving up, and many, many, more people are placing the blame on others.
-The truth is that we’re all to blame and innocent at the same time.
+Far too many people are giving up, and many more people are placing the blame on others.
+The truth is that we’re all to blame and innocent simultaneously.
 When you are pointing at others, somewhere there is a mirror, a screen, or a window of you pointing back yourself.